WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 This specification defines the following additional terms:

 RIPP Trunk: A container for calls between a trunking provider and trunking consumer.
-A RIPP trunk is identified by an HTTP URI hosted by the trunking provider.
+A RIPP trunk is identified by a pair of URI - the RIPP Trunk Provider URI (hosted by the trunking provider) and the RIPP Trunk Consumer URI (hosted by the trunking consumer).
 RIPP trunks act as a unit of policy and capabilities, including rules such as rate limits, allowed phone numbers, and so on.

 Call: A VoIP session established by a RIPP client for the purposes of exchanging audio and signalling information.
 A call is always